 Building Experience into Learning across UTC

 The National Society of Experiential Education uses eight principles of good practice for Experiential Learning: Intention, Preparation, Authenticity, Reflection, Orientation, Monitoring, Assessment and Acknowledgment.
 We currently have over 100 designated experiential learning opportunities available to our students at UTC, and this number continues to grow.
 But what does experiential learning look like at UTC as a whole?
 How can we overcome the obstacles that hinder more robust connection of theory to practice through the above principles in our disciplines?
-In this cohort, each member will study and review currently designated classes, develop their own experiential learning class, apply for the experiential learning course designation for Fall 2019 (February 20 deadline), and share the experience of applying with other faculty.
+In this cohort, each member will study and review currently designated classes, develop their own experiential learning class, apply for the experiential learning course designation for Spring 2019 (Oct.
+1 deadline), and share the experience of applying with other faculty.

 - Individually and collectively attempt to answer the questions above through becoming familiar with currently designated classes and best practices.

 - Apply for experiential learning course designation for one of their Spring 2018 classes (October 1, 2018 deadline).